-We have an outstanding informative and interactive opportunity to see what the school can offer when we hold our Open Night- for any students who may look to moving to Beechworth SC in the future.
+We have an outstanding informative and interactive opportunity to see what the school can offer when we hold our Open Night- for any students who may look to moving to Beechworth Secondary College in the future.

 Tours of the school with the Principal can be arranged by contacting the office.